 The metabolic requirements of a baby or juvenile bearded dragon are very different from an adult bearded dragon.
 An adult bearded dragon, as we mentioned can go without eating for up to 2 months with no likely detriment.

-Some Guidelines For How Long A Bearded Dragon Can Go Without Food
+Guidelines For How Long A Bearded Dragon Can Go Without Food

 The following table goes through some scenarios to give you some guidelines for how long an adult bearded dragon can go without food.
-The table applies only to adult bearded dragons.

 |Scenario||Duration Without Eating|